wp-plugins/easy-widgets/readme.txt

 This pushes the widget to the top of the widgets list, allowing your custom widgets to come first.

 = Can I use HTML? =
-Yes, you may use basic tags such as bold, italicize, iframe, img and anchor links.
+Yes, you may use basic tags: strong, b, i, a, u, s, br, p, img, and iframe.

 == Changelog ==
 = 1.1 =